-Operating Profit T24

-EUR MILLION 2019 2018
+In millions of euros 2019 2018

 Profit before tax 199.5 244.8

 Add: Net financing costs 165.9 146.3

 Operating profit 365.4 391.1

 Operating profit margin is defined as operating profit as a percentage of revenue.
 SES believes that operating profit margin is a useful measure to demonstrate the proportion of revenue that has been realised as operating profit, and therefore an indicator of profitability.